philipjamesk/p4/readme.md

 All of them have the same password (helloworld), and the three non-teacher's all have taken different number of quizzes when seeded.

+There are four quizzes (with corresponding questions and answers) also built while seeded
+* Alphabet Quiz - active; has grades
+* Numbers Quiz - active; has grades
+* Other Quiz - inactive; no grades; ready to set to active
+* Not Ready Quiz - inactive; no grades; not ready to be set to active

 ## Outside code
 * Bootstrap: via MaxCDN <https://www.bootstrapcdn.com/>